Poisson equation on Wasserstein space and diffusion approximations for McKean-Vlasov equation

-with $\cL_\eta=\nu$.
-The smoothness of the solution $\Phi$ with respect to both the $y$ and $\nu$ variables as well as the parameters $x$ and $\mu$ are also investigated.
-Note that the equation (\ref{sde2}) is not a McKean-Vlasov SDE since the law appearing in the coefficients is not $\cL_{Y_t^{\mu,y,\nu}}$ but rather $\cL_{Y_t^{\mu,\eta}}$, i.e., the law of the solution to the McKean-Vlasov SDE (\ref{sde1}).
-In fact, equation (\ref{sde2}) can be viewed as a time-inhomogeneous SDE.
-Poisson equations with parameters and in the whole space $\mR^d$ involving classical second order differential operator was studied in a series of papers by Pardoux and Veretennikov \cite{P-V,P-V2,P-V3} (see also \cite{RX1}) and are shown to be a powerful tool in the theory of stochastic averaging, homogenization and other functional limit theorems in probability.
-Thus, our results on equation (\ref{po1}) are of independent interest.
+The smoothness of the solution $\Phi$ to equation (\ref{po1}) with respect to both the $y$ and $\nu$ variables as well as the parameters $x$ and $\mu$ are also investigated.
+Especially, regularities with respect to the measure $\mu$ are more difficult since $\mu$ appears not only in the function $H$ but also the McKean-Vlasov process $Y_t^{\mu,\eta}$ and its decoupled process $Y_t^{\mu,y,\nu}$.
+In addition, the verification that the averaged coefficients are smooth usually constitutes a separate problem connected with the smoothness of the invariant measure $\zeta^\mu$ with respect tot the parameter $\mu$ (see e.g. \cite{BSV}).
+Here, we provide explict formulas for the derivatives in the $\mu$-variable of the solution $\Phi$ as well as the averaged functions with respect to the invariant measure $\zeta^\mu$ (see Corollary \ref{avef}), which quantify the $\mu$-derivatives in terms of the $(y,\nu)$-derivatives.
+Poisson equation with parameters and in the whole space $\mR^d$ involving the classical linear second order differential operator was studied in a series of papers by Pardoux and Veretennikov \cite{P-V,P-V2,P-V3} (see also \cite{RX1}) and is shown to be a powerful tool in the theory of numerical approximation, stochastic averaging, homogenization and other functional limit theorems in probability (see e.g. \cite{APV,HMP,MST,PP}).
+Thus, our results for the non-linear Poisson equation (\ref{po1}) are of independent interest.